MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 Microsoft-hosted agents only have 10 GB of disk space available for running your job.
 This space is consumed when you check out source code, when you download packages, when you download docker images, or when you produce intermediate files.
 Unfortunately, we cannot increase the free space available on Microsoft-hosted images.
 You can restructure your pipeline so that it can fit into this space.
 Or, you can consider using [self-hosted agents](agents.md) or [scale set agents](scale-set-agents.md).

-### My pipeline running on Microsoft-hosted agents requires access to servers on our corporate network?
+### My pipeline running on Microsoft-hosted agents requires access to servers on our corporate network.
 How do we get a list of IP addresses to allow in our firewall?

 See the section [Agent IP ranges](#agent-ip-ranges)